Emergency Roofing Services ➢

 Now that you know the basics of roof sheathing, its types, installation techniques, and the importance of local area building codes, you can proceed with your new roof installation with confidence.

-At A. Fricker Roofing & Waterproofing in Tulsa, OK, we ensure the sturdiness of your new roof installation by using high-quality roofing materials.
+At A. Fricker Roofing and Waterproofing in Tulsa, OK, we ensure the sturdiness of your new roof installation by using high-quality roofing materials.
 As a roofing company serving home and commercial building owners, we have gained an immense reputation in the area for our workmanship and installation techniques.

 We have professionally trained roofers who understand the local area building codes and work in their compliance.
 So, if you want to install a new roof or replace an existing roof, don’t hesitate to contact us.
 Give us a call today at (918) 402-7167 and consult a professional for your roofing needs.